roblieblang/leetcode-anki-script/README.md

 - Duplicate Anki Cards Error
   - Delete the deck containing the duplicates and try again
-- OSError upon finishing script execution
+- OSError upon finishing program execution
   - Comment out `time.sleep(0.1)` on line 798 of `venv\Lib\site-packages\undetected_chromedriver\__init__.py`

 ## Disclaimer

-I am not responsible for any misuse of this script.
+I am not responsible for any misuse of this code.
 Please respect the websites and their terms.